Tuesday Weld: Personal life

 Weld has been married three times.
 She was married to screenwriter Claude Harz from October 23, 1965, until their divorce on February 18, 1971.
-They had a daughter, Natasha, born on August 26, 1966.
-Weld was awarded custody of Natasha in the divorce and $100 a month in child support payments.
+They had a daughter.
+Weld was awarded custody of their daughter in the divorce and $100 a month in child support payments.

 Weld married British actor, musician and comedian Dudley Moore on September 20, 1975.
-On February 26, 1976, they had a son, Patrick.
+On February 26, 1976, they had a son.
 The couple divorced in 1980, with Weld receiving a $200,000 settlement plus $3,000 monthly alimony for the next four years and an additional $2,500 a month in child support.

-On October 18, 1985, she married Israeli concert violinist and conductor Pinchas Zukerman, becoming stepmother to his daughters Arianna and Natalia.
+On October 18, 1985, she married Israeli concert violinist and conductor Pinchas Zukerman, becoming stepmother to his daughters Arianna Zukerman and Natalia Zukerman.
 The couple divorced in 2001.
-In court papers, Zukerman quoted Weld as saying, "Why do I need to go to another concert when I've heard the piece before?" and "I can't stand the backstage scene.
+In court papers, Pinchas Zukerman quoted Weld as saying, "Why do I need to go to another concert when I've heard the piece before?" and "I can't stand the backstage scene.
 I don't want to hear another note."

 Between marriages, Weld dated Al Pacino, David Steinberg, Mikhail Baryshnikov (whose previous girlfriend, Jessica Lange, had been Weld's best friend), Omar Sharif, Richard Gere and Ryan O'Neal.

 Weld sold her beach house in Montauk, New York in the late 2000s and moved to Carbondale, Colorado.
 In 2018, she left Colorado and bought a $1.8 million home in the Hollywood Hills.

 Montauk house

-Weld and then-husband Zukerman purchased 74 Surfside Ave in 1990 from the estate of Norman Kean, who produced the long-running Broadway show Oh!
+Weld and husband Zukerman purchased 74 Surfside Avenue in 1990 from the estate of Norman Kean, who produced the long-running Broadway show Oh!
 Calcutta! and who killed himself after murdering his actress wife Gwyda Donhowe in their Manhattan apartment in 1988.
 Although the Montauk residence was not a crime scene, Weld later struggled to find a buyer for the property due to its murder-suicide connection.
 Listed for $9.9 million in 2006, it sat on the market for three years before selling at a reduced price of $6.75 million in 2009 and is now rented.
 Weld bought a condo in the area in 2021, which she sold in 2025 at a modest profit.